sebastiaan-dev/iac-homelab/README.md

 ## Credits

 Big thanks to [these guys](https://github.com/vmware-samples/packer-examples-for-vsphere), they made this repository a possibility by having standard implementations for Packer.
 Be sure to check them out as they have a more elaborate selection of build options.
+The bash script is inspired by [this](https://betterdev.blog/minimal-safe-bash-script-template/) blog post.